Artist Info: Kathryn Para

 LGBTQIA+ diversities are all part of being a community.
 When we are our authentic selves, the world is better for it.
 Kathryn is a mamma bear and supports her children and members of her community as they unfurl into their understanding of who they are.

 Kathryn celebrates her own neurodiversity and that of her family. she's pretty smitten with her brain and how it can create wonder so fluently.
-She does struggle with making it work in all the ways she needs it to, so a little bit of patience or understanding find a great deal of gratitude.
+She does struggle with making it work in all the ways she needs it to, in the timing she wants, so a little bit of patience or understanding find a great deal of gratitude.
+She also has mobility challenges and is a disabled veteran.